 a sea turtle of a hand

-a hand that didn’t believe it could caress an open wall
+a hand that didn’t believe it could caress

 a hand that now believes in all joys